Hydroxyl-terminated polybutadiene: Uses

-Materials Production
+Materials production

 Polyurethanes prepared from HTPB can be engineered for specific physical properties; polyurethanes may be highly elastic or tough and rigid.
 Some products include: rigid foam insulation panels; durable elastomeric wheels and tires (used for roller coasters, escalators, skateboards, etc.); automotive suspension bushings; electrical potting compounds; high-performance adhesives; surface coatings and surface sealants; synthetic fibers (e.g., Spandex); carpet underlay; hard-plastic parts (e.g., for electronic instruments).

-Rocket Propellant
+Rocket propellant

 An important application of HTPB is in solid rocket propellant.
 It binds the oxidizing agent, fuel and other ingredients into a solid but elastic mass in most composite propellant systems.
 The cured polyurethane acts as a fuel in such mixtures.
-For example, HTPB is used in all 3/4 stages of the Japanese M-5 rocket satellite launchers and PSLV rocket developed by ISRO for satellite launches.
+For example, HTPB is used in all 3/4 stages of the Japanese M-5 launch vehicles and in 1/3 stages of the Indian PSLV launch vehicle.
 JAXA describes the propellant as "HTPB/AP/Al=12/68/20", which means, proportioned by mass, HTPB plus curative 12% (binder and fuel), ammonium perchlorate 68% (oxidizer), and aluminum powder 20% (fuel).

 Similar propellants, often referred to as APCP (ammonium perchlorate composite propellant) are used in larger model rockets.
-A typical APCP produces 2–3 times the specific impulse of the black powder propellant used in most smaller rocket motors.
+A typical APCP propellant mixture produces 2–3 times the specific impulse of the black powder propellant used in most smaller rocket motors.

-Rocketry is an important factor for the sale of HTPB.
-While used in Solid-propellant rocket's the Rocket Propellant is also moderately used as a hybrid rocket fuel.
-When combined with Nitrous Oxide, as the Oxidizer it can be used for both land vehicles and rockets.